nwoetzel/edd-cart-restrictions/readme.txt

 = Is it guaranteed that the cart has no conflicting products? =

 The plugin is not tested thoroughly.
-Please check the source and open an issue, if you think there is problem in the logic.
+Please check the source and open an issue, if you think there is a problem in the logic.
-In a future version, the cart before the checkout will be checked (which does not happen currently) and checkout will be disabled.
-This could be an option.
+In a future version, the cart before the checkout will be checked (which does not happen currently) and the checkout will be disabled.
+This could be an option later.
 With that, it would be easier that a customer puts everything in the cart, and cleans it before checkout.

 == Screenshots ==